csknk/better-taxonomy-description/README.md

 1. Clone this repo into `/wp-content/plugins`
 2. Activate plugin
-3. Set the target Taxonomies in `/BetterTaxonomy.php`
+3. Set the target Taxonomies in "Dashboard" >> "Settings" >> "Taxonomy Description"

 ## Prior Art
 The idea for this plugin comes from: